WampyCakes/Raspberry-Pi-Sync/README.md

 ## Installation

 You can [download](https://github.com/WampyCakes/RPi-Sync/releases) the latest version of the extension.
-To install, run "code --install-extension rpi-sync-{version}.vsix"
+To install, run `code --install-extension rpi-sync-{version}.vsix`

 You can also install it from the VSCode Marketplace.